myrovh/dotfiles/readme.md

 yay -S plata-theme qt5-styleplugins papirus-icon-theme bibata-cursor-theme gtk-engine-murrine roboto
 ```

-Set `QT_QPA_PLATFORMTHEME=gtk2` to instruct qt5 applications to use the correct theme. (should be automatically set by zshenv)
+Set `QT_QPA_PLATFORMTHEME=gtk2` to instruct qt5 applications to use the correct theme. (should be automatically set by  xprofile or environment.d)

 ### Fonts